 In 2009, the Committee welcomed the report of the IUCN range wide workshop.
 An important aspect of the results from that workshop was the object of developing a conservation plan for western gray whales.
-It repeats its strong endorsement of the draft Conservation Plan for Western North Pacific Gray Whales (Brownell et al., 2010).
+It repeats its strong endorsement of the draft Conservation Plan for Western North Pacific Gray Whales (SC/62/BRG24).